 Away from music, Craig can be found navigating the legal world.
 He is a federal attorney specializing in intellectual property and environmental law and is a graduate of New York University, Columbia University and The George Washington University School of Law.
 He is also an advocate for the protection of biodiversity and has written several published articles on environmental law issues.

 A lover of foreign languages and cultures, Craig has lived in several countries, including France, People’s Republic of China, and Japan.
 He also possesses a strong French and Japanese language background.
 In January 2020, Craig received the wonderful news that he successfully passed the difficult Japanese Language Proficiency Examination, administered by the Japanese government's Ministry of Education, Culture, Sports and Technology (Monbu-kagaku-shō) at Georgetown University in Washington, DC.
 Craig now plans to study for the extreme challenge of the final advanced levels.
-When he is not composing and performing, Craig is an avid chess player, swimmer and ice skater, advocate of environmental conservation and LGBTQ rights issues through his dedicated volunteer work with The Jane Goodall Institute's Chimpanzee Guardian Program (Vienna, VA), Human Rights Campaign (Washington, DC) and the MoCo Pride Center (Montgomery County, MD), and Manna Food Center (Montgomery County, MD).
+When he is not composing and performing, Craig is an avid chess player, swimmer and ice skater.
+He also is an advocate of environmental conservation, community service and LGBTQ rights issues through his dedicated volunteer work with The Jane Goodall Institute's Chimpanzee Guardian Program (Vienna, VA), Human Rights Campaign (Washington, DC), the MoCo Pride Center (Montgomery County, MD), and Manna Food Center (Montgomery County, MD).
 Craig loves traveling and enjoys playing and going on adventures with his Bengal cat, Dazai and a new family member, his standard poodle, Rúna.

 * * * * *

 If you would like more information about Craig's music, upcoming album release and performances in the DC Metro area, New York City or abroad, please contact him at www.facebook.com/craigdonovansongs, www.facebook.com/craig.donovan2 and/or sign up to his mailing list on this site.